Redcliffe (WA)

 Table Chart PROFILE FAQ

-Redcliffe is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region
+Redcliffe is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Redcliffe's dwelling structure, as per the latest Census, consisted of 78.4% houses and 21.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 60.5% houses and 39.6% other dwellings.
-Home ownership in Redcliffe was 22.4%, similar to Perth metro's level.
-The remaining dwellings were either mortgaged (36.5%) or rented (41.1%).
-The median monthly mortgage repayment in Redcliffe was $1,733, lower than Perth metro's average of $1,842 and the national average of $1,863.
-The median weekly rent figure in Redcliffe was $330, compared to Perth metro's $350 and the national figure of $375.
+Redcliffe's dwellings, as per the latest Census, consisted of 78.4% houses and 21.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Perth metro had 77.8% houses and 22.1% other dwellings.
+Home ownership in Redcliffe was at 22.4%, with mortgaged dwellings at 36.5% and rented ones at 41.1%.
+The median monthly mortgage repayment in Redcliffe was $1,733, lower than Perth metro's $1,907.
+Median weekly rent in Redcliffe was $330, compared to Perth metro's $350.
+Nationally, Redcliffe's mortgage repayments were below the Australian average of $1,863 and rents were substantially lower at $330 than the national figure of $375.

 Frequently Asked Questions - Housing